RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/configure_vscode_for_ros2.md

 ## Simlink Install with colcon
+By default, when you run `colcon build`, the build system **copies** the compiled binaries, libraries, and resources into the `install/` directory.
+While this works fine, it can be **inefficient and slow**—especially during iterative development—because every time you rebuild, files are duplicated into the install space.
 To improve build efficiency, use the `--symlink-install` flag with colcon.
 This creates symbolic links instead of copying files into the `install/` directory:

 ```bash